internetarchive/dweb-mirror/API.md

 Save a thumbnail to the cache,
 ```
-wantStream      true if want stream instead of ArchiveItem returned
-skipFetchFile   true if should skip net retrieval - used for debugging
 cb(err, this)||cb(err, stream)  Callback on completion with self (mirroring), or on starting with stream (browser)
 ```

 ##### relatedItems({cacheDirectory = undefined, wantStream=false} = {}, cb)
 Save the related items to the cache
 ```
-wantStream      true if want stream instead of object returned
-cb(err, obj)  Callback on completion with related items object
+cb(err, obj)  Callback on completion with related items object or stream
 ```

 ## ArchiveMember